tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

 1. Applications:

-    * Adobe Experience Platform, Activation or Real-time Customer Data Platform
+    * Adobe Experience Platform, Activation, or Real-time Customer Data Platform
     * Adobe Target
     * Adobe Audience Manager (Optional)
     * Adobe Analytics (Optional)

 1. Visitor ID service or Web SDK must be implemented to have synced Experience Cloud IDs across applications.
-It is strongly recommended to use Experience Platform Launch to deploy the ID service to ensure that the ID is set prior to any application calls.
+It is recommended to use Experience Platform Launch to deploy the ID service to ensure that the ID is set before any application calls.

 1. For Analytics integration, all Analytics tracking must have been converted to Regional Data Collection.
 RDC.